stephenbeese/FizzyBeese/DEPLOYMENT.md

   - Click the 'Download .csv file' button.
 This will contain the user's access key and secret access key.
 We will use these to authenticate them through our Django app.
 It is very important that you download and save this as we will not be able to access this again.

 ### 7. Connecting Django to S3
-1. Install packages boto3 and django storages with the following terminal commands:
+1. Install packages boto3 and Django storages with the following terminal commands:
 ```
   pip3 install boto3
   pip3 install django-storages